Measurement and effective field theory interpretation of the photon-fusion production cross section of a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background and signal estimation

 \subsection{Estimation of backgrounds with nonprompt leptons}

 The background with jets misidentified as electrons or muons, essentially coming from $\PW + \text{jets}$ and QCD multijet events, is estimated from observed events.
-Events where the electron and muon have same-sign (SS) electric charge are reweighted with an OS-to-SS scale factor (SF).
+Events where the electron and muon have same-sign (SS) electric charge are reweighted with an OS-to-SS scale factor (SF), denoted OSSS(id. $\Pe$, iso. $\PGm$).
 Most events in the SS region correspond to the jet misidentification (mis-ID) background, but small contributions from other processes with genuine leptons are estimated from simulation and subtracted from the data.

-The OS-to-SS SF depends on both the muon and electron \pt and is measured in a region where the muon relative isolation is inverted (0.2--0.5 instead of ${<}0.20$ in the SR and CR).
-Inverting the muon isolation biases the OS-to-SS SFs.
-An event weight dependent on the electron and muon \pt is derived to correct this bias, taking the ratios of the OS-to-SS SF measured using events in regions with inverted electron and nominal muon isolation, to that measured in events with inverted electron and muon isolations.
-It is treated as a multiplicative correction to the OS-to-SS SFs measured in the first step.
-The OS-to-SS SFs were verified not to depend on $\ntracks$.
+The OS-to-SS SF depends on both the muon and electron \pt and is measured in a background-enriched region where the muon relative isolation is inverted (between 0.2 and 0.5 instead of ${<}0.2$ in the SR and CR) as: